 Scarlet Red Hair Color

-This scarlet red color is a fierce one color application that adds the illusion of highs and lows in the hair.
-It was created by master colorist Danon Christoffers of Barrington, IL.
+This scarlet red color is a fierce one-color application that adds the illusion of highs and lows in the hair.

-Women considering going for a scarlet tone definitely needs to know a few things.
-Christoffers says, “this can bring out beautiful undertones in your skin that you’ve never noticed.
-There are many different shades, ranging from coppery red to violet-red or true red.”
+Women considering going for a scarlet tone definitely need to know a few things.
+First, this can bring out beautiful undertones in your skin that you’ve never noticed.
+There are many different shades, ranging from coppery red to violet-red or true red.